JacksonFalgoust/finance-tracker/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 ## TO DO
-1. Fix date (currently null when not put in in the post request)
-2. Move everything to a service
+1. Move everything to a service
-3. Make controller
+2. Make controller
-4. Test to make sure everything works
+3. Test to make sure everything works
-5. Change to MySQL
+4. Change to MySQL
-6. Make preset categories (e.i. other, food, entertainment etc.)
+5. Make preset categories (e.i. other, food, entertainment etc.)
-7. Build frontend
+6. Build frontend
-8. Add different users
+7. Add different users

 # Tables to add